Package 'markovDP'

 sol

-# U in the policy is and estimate of the utility of being in a state when using the optimal policy.
+# V in the policy is and estimate of the state values when following the optimal policy.

 policy(sol)